Nightmare (Japanese band): The World Ruler and Killer Show (2007–2008)

 In October 2006, Nightmare released "The World/Alumina", the first single to be released under their new label, VAP.
 These two songs were used as the first opening and ending themes respectively of the first nineteen episodes of the Death Note anime adaptation.
 On 27 February 2007, they released their fourth album, "The World Ruler" and toured for three months around Japan.
 They released their next single, "Raison d'Etre", barely a month after finishing their tour (which was used as the opening theme song for the anime Claymore).
 In June 2007, they had a three-day concert event titled"The World Ruler Encore.

-On September 23, 2007, they performed at Nippon Budokan for the very first time.
+On September 23, 2007, they performed at Nippon Budokan for the first time.
 The concert was called Kyokuto Symphony ~The Five Stars Night~ and tickets were all sold out within two weeks.
 They released two more singles, "Konoha" on October 3, 2007 and "Dirty", (which was the opening theme of Majin Tantei Nougami Neuro) released on November 7.
 They ended 2007 with the Dirty Influence Tour in selected cities in Japan in December.